 And another one:

 "'Mrs. Robinson did not seem to notice anything amiss.
 Very curious. is it not?
-Did she impress you as being a truthful woman, Hastings?', Poirot remarked.
+Did she impress you as being a truthful woman, Hastings?', Poirot remarked.'She was a delightful creature!', I said

 'That's evident! since she renders you incapable of replying to my questions.
 Describe her to me then'